laurawpaaby/EduChatEval/docs/user_guides/guide.md

 ## Linguistic Example

-This example walks through the full pipeline for generating, classifying, and visualizing dialogue interactions focused on simple linguistic categories: (*Clarification*, *Question*, *Small Talk* and *Statement*).
+The second example walks through the full pipeline for generating, classifying, and visualizing dialogue interactions focused on simple linguistic categories: (*Clarification*, *Question*, *Small Talk* and *Statement*).

 First install the package:
 ```bash